dekaio/Datastructures-and-Algorithms/README.md

  * Binary Search cannot be done in linked list
  * Better use pointers for all sorts of linked list manipulations
  * Improving linear search for LL: Transposition is not usually done because we avoid much movement of nodes.
+ * Reversing a linked list: Reversal by swapping elements and sliding pointers